skinnylatte/newpop/src/posts/2026-03-13-visa-to-green-card-journey.md

 ---
 (A shorter version was originally posted on Mastodon [here](https://hachyderm.io/@skinnylatte/116219096586066411):)

+{% imageFigure "/img/202603-sf-skyline.jpg", "A wide view of the San Francisco skyline and bay under soft evening clouds.", "San Francisco, where a long paperwork journey slowly became home." %}

 In September 2018, my wife and I arrived in the United States to build our new lives.
 After 7 and a half years of paperwork, visa anxiety, job stress, we finally received our green cards in the mail this March.

 From the moment we discussed moving to San Francisco, we knew that this was going to be a long game of sacrifices and major life changes.
 While we had a pretty comfortable life in Singapore, we knew that we had very little of a possible future together there.
 We don't have the same passport, it was getting challenging for her to get permanent residency in Singapore despite having spent a long time there, despite being half-Singaporean.